 The Spectras

-The Spectras, formed by Chris Quankenbush, Dick Ray, Chip Wayne and Les Warren, may have originated as a garage band but quickly began to distinguish themselves with their comprehension of showmanship, singing abilities and high energy performances.
+The Spectras, formed by Chris Quackenbush, Dick Ray, Chip Wayne and Les Warren, may have originated as a garage band but quickly began to distinguish themselves with their comprehension of showmanship, singing abilities and high-energy performances.
 From the campus, they moved on to the teen dance clubs and private parties on Long Island during the summer of 1965 as their popularity grew, refining their many skills onstage.

-As the late 60’s shifted into the 70’s and 80’s, the band went through many changes in personnel as well as philosophical differences.
-Dick Ray, back from a tour of duty in Vietnam, reformatted the group with 7 members including a 3 piece horn section.
-Adding “relentless road warriors” to their already large resume, the boys toured extensively throughout the region and also found time to record another 45 “Home Again/Keep On Drivin”.
+In 1969, the band recorded their first album, And You Love Her, garnering national exposure from Billboard magazine and also charting a single, “Best Years of Our Lives.”
+As the late ‘60s shifted into the ‘70s and ‘80s, the band went through many changes in personnel as well as philosophical differences.
+Dick Ray, back from a tour of duty in Vietnam, reformatted the group with seven members including a three-piece horn section.
+Adding “relentless road warriors” to their already large resume, the boys toured extensively throughout the region and also found time to record another single, “Home Again/Keep On Drivin’.”

 Tired of the touring grind, the band called it quits in 1980.
 However, in 1990, serendipity struck in the form of a UNH reunion.
-Band members were contacted and not only did they re-group, they were so well received which resulted in more offers coming in.
+Band members were contacted and not only did they re-group, but they were so well received that the appearances resulted in more offers to return to the stage.
+Today, The Spectras continue to entertain thousands of fans with new recordings and performances at outdoor venues and private parties.
+The band marked its 50th anniversary in 2014.

 (by Lew DiTommaso)